openllb/hlb/README.md

 hlb run ./examples/node.hlb
 ```

-If your editor has a decent LSP plugin, there is an [Language Server for HLB](https://github.com/openllb/hlb-langserver).
+If your editor has a decent LSP plugin, HLB does support LSP over stdio via the `hlb langserver` subcommand.